basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 	We can see something that looks like the source code of the HTML document that you wrote in your editor.
 Some tags are probably collapsed.
 Actually, you are **not** viewing the raw content of your HTML document.
 What you are seeing is the visual representation of the DOM tree (after all scripts have run and potentially modified the original HTML source)!

 	The HTML you write is parsed by the browser and turned into the DOM.
-In simple cases this will look like your raw HTML, but if any JavaScript code has been executed, the current DOM may be different, as JavaScript commands can add, remove, and adjust the DOM dynamically.
+In simple cases, this will look like your raw HTML, but if any JavaScript code has been executed, the current DOM may be different, as JavaScript commands can add, remove, and adjust the DOM dynamically.

 5. **Update the DOM: Click on the previously created button!**